heri/studiozenkai/content/post/typescript-for-ruby-developers.md

 +++
 date = "2024-01-02T12:00:00-00:00"
-title = "Typescript for Ruby developers" tags = ['software', 'ruby', 'typescript', 'performance']
+title = "TypeScript for Ruby developers" tags = ['software', 'ruby', 'typescript', 'performance']
 +++

 Ruby is poetry.
-In comparison, Typescript feels like a technical manual.
-As a Ruby developer, you may look at Typescript and think, *Why trade elegance for rules?* That's a fair question.
+In comparison, TypeScript feels like a technical manual.
+As a Ruby developer, you may look at TypeScript and think, *Why trade elegance for rules?* That's a fair question.
 But here's the thing: Those rules can save your skin when you need something big, fast and complex.
 <!--more-->
-Typescript won't replace Ruby.
+TypeScript won't replace Ruby.
 Instead, it's like learning a second language -- it opens you new doors and makes you also appreciate your first language.

 **No more memory issues**

 Ruby is great for coding ideas quickly, but its dynamic nature can create runtime surprises.
 That's fine in small apps.
 But as codebases grow, Ruby's flexibility can mean bogging memory leaks.

-With its static typing, Typescript catches errors at compile time.
+With its static typing, TypeScript catches errors at compile time.
 Fewer runtime crashes means fewer firefights in production.
 Consider the example:

 ```ruby {class="my-class" id="rb-codeblock" lineNos=inline tabWidth=2}
 require 'json'